-DRIVER COMMANDS IN THE NETWORK
+DRIVER COMMAND FUNCTION IN THE NETWORK

-If the computer, on which the driver command function is executed, is part of the zenon network, additional actions are carried out.
-A special network command is sent from the computer to the project server, which then executes the desired action on its driver.
+If the computer on which the Driver commands function is executed is part of the zenon network, further actions are also carried out:

+A special network command is sent from the computer to the project server.
+It then executes the desired action on its driver.

 In addition, the Server sends the same driver command to the project standby.
 The standby also carries out the action on its driver.